Laguna1989/CodeKata_Numerics_TravellingSalesman_SimulatedAnnealing/readme.md

 The Greedy algorithm discussed previously results in reasonably good solutions.
 However, it will always end up in a local minimum, which is most likely not the global minimum of the system.

-Simulated annealing is based on a modified Monte Carlo algorithm.It uses an idea from materials science: An alloy is cooled down slowly from a high temperature, and - during the cooling process - can heal possible defects.
+Simulated annealing is based on a modified Monte Carlo algorithm.
+It uses an idea from materials science: An alloy is cooled down slowly from a high temperature, and - during the cooling process - can heal possible defects.
 At the beginning of the algorithm, the high temperature will allow for big changes in the system.
-I later stages, only increasingly favourable changes are accepted.
+In later stages, only increasingly favourable changes are accepted.

 Every Monte Carlo step consists of the following operations: